-Médecins du Monde was founded in France in 1980 and continues to operate a wide range of health programs across the country.
-Our activities in France focus on supporting health centers, providing access to care to vulnerable communities such as refugees, drug users and sex workers, working with homeless people, and increasing healthcare availability in rural regions.
+In France, Médecins du Monde operates a wide range of health programs across the country.
+Our activities focus on operating health centers, providing access to care to vulnerable communities such as refugees, drug users and sex workers, working with homeless people, and increasing healthcare availability in rural regions.

 In addition to our activities on the ground, our French team also plays a vital role in advocating for equal access to healthcare – such as fighting for lowering drug prices.
 In 2015, we launched an a legal challenge against Gilead’s patent of Sofosbuvir (a treatment for Hepatitis C) – the first ever opposition of a drug patent by an NGO in Europe.

-The large majority of refugees and migrants fleeing conflict zones to France are not aware of their fundamental health rights within the country and as a result often find it difficult to gain access to healthcare.
-At our health centers they can receive the free healthcare to which they are entitled and in addition we provide information on French health laws and regulations.
+The vast majority of refugees and migrants seeking asylum in France are not aware of their fundamental right to healthcare.
+In addition, they often find it difficult to access care due to language barriers and lack of financial resources.
+At our health centers, they can receive the free health services to which they are entitled and in addition we provide information on French health laws and regulations.

-We also offer psychological support for those suffering from mental health issues such as PTSD, depression, and anxiety.
+We also offer psychological support for those suffering from mental health issues such as post traumatic stress disorder (PTSD), depression, and anxiety.
 We were also one of the only NGO’s present in the Calais refugee camp, known as “The Jungle”, until its closure in 2016.
 In the Jungle, we provided thousands of refugees and migrants with access to primary healthcare.